cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 Then, press the <kbd>Ctrl</kbd> + <kbd>S</kbd> shortcut key.

-Since it is the first time we are saving this scene, the scene saving window will pop up.
+Since it is the first time we are saving this scene, the scene-saving window will pop up.

 We choose the "Scene" folder that we just created as the location, and name it "game.scene".
 Click save.